Neo23x0/Fenrir/README.md

 Fenrir is still 'testing'.
 Please report back errors (and solutions) via the "Issues" section here on github.

 If you find a better / more solid / less error-prone solution to the evaluations in the script, please report them back.
-I am not a full-time bash programmer so I'd expect some room to improvement.
+I am not a full-time bash programmer so I'd expect some room for improvement.

 # Usage

 ```
 Usage: ./fenrir.sh DIRECTORY

 DIRECTORY - Start point of the recursive scan
 ```

 All settings can be configured in the header of the script.